Nare-Stepanyan/greeting-command-line-tool/README.md

 - --name, -n (required): Specify the name of the person to greet.
 - --level, -l (required): Specify the verbosity level (1 or 2).
 - --greeting, -g (optional): Provide a custom greeting message.
+- --language, -lang (optional): Specify the language for greeting (this works only with default greeting message)

 ## Examples